-Verticordia plumosa, the Plumed Featherflower, develops into a rounded shrub reaching a height of 50 centimetres with a similar spread.
+Verticordia plumosa, the Plumed Featherflower, develops into a rounded shrub reaching a height of around 0.5 metres, with a similar spread.

 Plants appreciate light pruning as the flowers fade.